embarklabs/embark/site/source/tutorials/infura_guide.md

 ### Registration

-To start you will need to first register with Infura.
-Go to [https://infura.io/register](https://infura.io/register) and register.
+To start you will need to first register with a node provider like Infura or Alchemy.
+Go to [https://infura.io/register](https://infura.io/register) or [https://www.alchemy.com/](https://www.alchemy.com/) register.

 Afterwards, you will get an API KEY by email.
 Save this key, you will need it to configure Infura.
 Careful, it is private.